mers with a pleasant, healthy and safe shopping experience, and present improved business results in 2021.

-Over the course of the last four years, the Company has raised approx. NIS 5.6 billion.
-The Company has financial flexibility in debt raising with good conditions and long average duration, which further the Company’s continued initiation, betterment and development of additional projects and taking advantage of business opportunities.
+From the beginning of 2020 until the report release date, the Company has raised approx. ILS 1.9 billion in bonds and took approx. ILS 0.9 billion in loans from banking institutions.
+The Company has financial flexibility in debt raising with good conditions and long average duration, which also proved itself during the Covid-19 crisis, which further the Company’s continued initiation, betterment and development of additional projects and taking advantage of business opportunities.

 The leading principles in management of the financial debt are: